haiwen/seafile-admin-docs/manual/setup_binary/cluster_deployment.md

 #### seahub_settings.py

-1. You must setup and use memory cache when deploying Seafile cluster, please add or modify the following configuration to `seahub_settings.py`:

-    === "Memcached"

-        ```py
-        CACHES = {
-            'default': {
-                'BACKEND': 'django_pylibmc.memcached.PyLibMCCache',
-                'LOCATION': '<your Memcached host>:<your Memcached port, default 11211>',
-            },
-        }
-        ```
-    === "Redis"

-        please Refer to [Django's documentation about using Redis cache](https://docs.djangoproject.com/en/4.2/topics/cache/#redis) to add Redis configurations to `seahub_settings.py`.

-2. Add following options to seahub_setting.py, which will tell Seahub to store avatar in database and cache avatar in memcached, and store css CACHE to local memory.
+Add following options to seahub_setting.py, which will tell Seahub to store avatar in database and cache avatar in memcached.

     ```
     AVATAR_FILE_STORAGE = 'seahub.base.database_storage.DatabaseStorage'